 Pizzeria Da Remo offers a large selection of pizza and side dishes and fried appetizers such as supplì and fried codfish.

-Typical Roman pizza in an authentic Roman neighbourhood.
-Visit Testaccio, its monuments, street art, nearby Ostiense district, and go to Remo’s for a well-deserved scrumptious pizza.
+Typical Roman pizza in an authentic Roman neighborhood.
+Visit Testaccio, its monuments, street art, and the nearby Ostiense district, and go to Remo’s for a well-deserved scrumptious pizza.

 Pinsere is a street food pizza place.
 You order from the menu hanging on the wall or directly from the choice on display.